lyndon025/playtested/src/content/article/legacy/2024-01-25-an-excellent-deck-builder-with-great-pvp-and-pve--review---yi-xian-the-cultivation-card-g.md

 slug: 2024-01-25-an-excellent-deck-builder-with-great-pvp-and-pve-review-yi-xian-the-cultivation-card-g
 title: 'An excellent deck builder with great PVP and PVE | Review - Yi Xian: The Cultivation Card Game'
 game: 'Yi Xian: The Cultivation Card Game'
-description: 'Yi Xian: The Cultivation Card Game 7.6 Casual Strategy Get'
+description: 'Yi Xian: The Cultivation Card Game is an online deck-building game that blends elements of card battles, autochess, and rogue-like genres.
+With both a focus on both PvP and PvE modes, players embark on a journey of cultivation, drawing cards and strategically building decks from scratch.'
 featured: false
 gallery:
   - /images/reviews/legacy/2024-01-25-an-excellent-deck-builder-with-great-pvp-and-pve--review---yi-xian-the-cultivation-card-g-0.avif